Ggilb3rt/snowCrash/level13/resources/explain.md

 - we use Ghidra to get decompile the binary
   - there is 2 function main, ft_des
-    - we removed the condition, then compile it
+    - we removed the condition, then compile and execute it
       - it works
         - easy peasy lemon squeezy

 ## Solution
-cf reCode.c
+- cf reCode.c

 - flag13 :
 - level14 : 2A31L79asukciNyi8uppkEuSx